Financial Assistance for Reducing Wildfire Risk

 Voila!
 Your project is complete.
 You have reduced your home’s wildfire risk.
 And you got reimbursed for half the cost!

 The time it takes for you to get reimbursed really depends on when your contractor can provide an estimate and complete the project.
-Once the proper paperwork has been submitted, the reimbursement process happens fairly quick.
+Once the proper paperwork has been submitted, the reimbursement process happens fairly quick, within 30 days.

-Cost share funding is available until December 2022.
+Cost share funding is now available beyond December 2022!

 Here are a few comments from previous cost-share recipients: